 I am reminded of an anecdote cited by, then, Major Sterling Kierstead following his exchange posting with the 17/21st Lancers.
 He was recalling the Lancer deployment to CFB Suffield near Medicine Hat, Alberta.
 The flights originated in Dusseldorf, Germany and terminated in Calgary.
 He said that, for many soldiers, it was their first long distance deployment and they were excited; however, enthusiasm soon waned.
-In Sterling's words, "We flew and we flew and we flew and we flew and we flew ".
-He noted the natives were not amused by the length of the flight and were starting to get restless-really restless.
-He said the aircraft captain finally announced to all that they had entered Canadian airspace and, anticipating an upcoming landing, everyone burst into cheers and applause.
-Sterling then noted, "we flew and we flew ".
+In Sterling's words, "We flew and we flew and the aircraft captain finally announced to all that they had entered Canadian airspace and, anticipating an upcoming landing, everyone burst into cheers and applause.
+Sterling then noted, "we flew and we flew and we